Skip to content

 Wait at the Top

 If the group splits on a climb, the faster riders wait at the top.
 Every time.
 No exceptions.
 The group leaves together and the group stays together.
 Riding off and leaving slower riders to find their own way home is unacceptable.
+If you want to ride hard without waiting, join a fast-group ride where that's the agreed format.

-Cafe Stop Politics
+Cafe Stop Protocol

-The cafe stop has its own protocol.
+The cafe stop has its own rules.
 Generally, whoever arrives first orders first.
 Don't take the last cake without checking if someone else wanted it.
 Tip well — the group that takes over 15 seats every Saturday and tips poorly won't be welcome for long.
+Sort the bill quickly.
+Nothing kills the post-ride buzz like 12 people arguing about who had the extra coffee.

 Safety in the Group

-Ride Two Abreast (When Appropriate)
+Two Abreast (When Appropriate)

 In the UK, riding two abreast is legal and often safer — it makes the group shorter and easier for cars to pass.
 But use judgement.
 On narrow lanes, single out.
 When traffic is building up behind, let them through.
 The goodwill of drivers matters, even when you have the legal right to the road.